-For instance, 89 of the Fortune 100 companies have chosen to use the Myers-Briggs personality test to better understand the different personality types within their organization.
-Similarly, Deloitte launched their “business chemistry” service to help companies discover team members’ strengths and weaknesses so they can better pair teammates and coworkers.
+Research has shown that the personality of an employee plays a key role in their performance at work.
+In 2017, Deloitte launched their “business chemistry” service to help companies discover team members’ strengths and weaknesses so they can better pair teammates and coworkers.

 While these efforts are in the right direction, many businesses are unknowingly ignoring one of the key aspects of diversity — an aspect that can hugely impact your organization’s bottom line.

 Just as not everyone learns the same way, employees also have different working styles.
 Giving people the freedom to work how they want helps them achieve new levels of productivity.